Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 If you want to know how Cuis has evolved in the past, check the [Release Notes](http://www.cuis-smalltalk.org/CuisReleaseNotes.html).

 ### Getting Started ###
-If you are on Windows, follow the instructions in [Getting started using GUI](Documentation/GettingStarted-UsingGUI.md) .
+If you are on Windows, and not familiar with Git, follow the instructions in [Getting started using GUI](Documentation/GettingStarted-UsingGUI.md) .

-If you are on Linux, follow the instructions in [Getting started using commandline](Documentation/GettingStarted-UsingCommandline.md) .
+If you are on Linux, and not familiar with Git, follow the instructions in [Getting started using commandline](Documentation/GettingStarted-UsingCommandline.md) .

-If you are on Mac OS X, you might follow any of the above.
+If you are on Mac OS X, and not familiar with Git, you might follow any of the above.
 If you are comfortable with Terminal, [Getting started using commandline](Documentation/GettingStarted-UsingCommandline.md) is probably best.

-Alternatively, you might also follow [Getting started: Alternative method using Git and commandline](Documentation/GettingStarted-AlternativeMethodUsingGitAndCommandline.md) .
+Finally, if you are familiar with Git, it might be best to follow  .

 ### Towards Morphic 3
 In Cuis work is on the way to restructure and upgrade the Morphic classes.
 For more see [Notes on Morphic](Documentation/NotesOnMorphic.md).